fenago/tableau-intermediate/lab-guides/md/Lab_7.md

-Chapter 7.
+Lab 7.
 Telling a Story with Tableau
 ------------------------------------------------

-In this chapter, we will cover the following recipes:
+In this lab, we will cover the following recipes:
 -   Creating a Tableau Story
 -   Setting the narrative of the Story
 -   Choosing the right charts